FH96/TLOF/README.md

 Transcription-based Lasso Objective Finder(TLOF) is an optimization based method to obtain a context-specific objective function for a given condition.

 ## Formulation
+TLOF solves the following optimization problem to find a context-specific objective function
 Minimize: ‖𝒗−𝒗_𝒆𝒔𝒕 ‖<sub>𝟐</sub>+𝑹∗‖𝒄‖<sub>1</sub>